-You'll want to hire the attorney who regularly handles probate matters, but who also know enough about other fields to question whether the action being taken might be affected by laws in any other areas of law.
-For example, if the decedent had extensive real estate holdings, the lawyer should also know something about real property law.
+You'll want to hire an attorney who regularly handles probate matters, but who also knows enough about other fields to question whether the action being taken might be affected by laws in any other areas of law.
+For example, if the deceased person had extensive real estate holdings, the lawyer should also know something about real property law.

-Once you have a list of lawyers, use the following guidelines to do some initial screening and narrow your list down to three or four prospective candidates:
+After you’ve assembled a list of lawyers, use these attributes to narrow your list down to three or four prospective candidates:

 - Biographical information, including undergrad, law school, years practicing.
 Do they appear to have expertise in the area of probate, trusts and estates, or estate planning?

 - State bar association.
-Wisit the bar association's web site to find out if the lawyer is in good standing.
+Search your state’s bar association's website to find out if the lawyer is in good standing.

 - Additional certifications.
 Is the lawyer certified as a specialist in your state?
+Such certifications indicate that an attorney has significant experience focusing on these areas of the law.
 Not every state certifies specialists in probate matters.
 If not, look to see if the lawyer specializes in trusts and estates or estate planning.

 - Payment.
-Ask for a copy of the retainer agreement and have it explained to you before decide on retaining the lawyer or law firm.
-You may end up paying a lot of money to the lawyer you hire, so make sure you understand what you are signing up for.
+Ask for a copy of the retainer agreement and have the attorney explain it to you.
+You may end up paying a lot of money to the lawyer you hire, so make sure you understand how payment works before you commit to the relationship.

 Meeting with a Lawyer